 Deciding Whether to Rent or Buy a Propane Tank

-There are a few questions to ask when deciding whether to rent or buy a propane tank:
+There are a few questions to ask when buying a propane tank for home or deciding to rent a propane tank:

 In sum, whether it makes sense to rent or buy your propane tank depends on your personal situation.
 If your house comes with a propane tank buried in the ground, this gives you maximum flexibility.
 You can make sure you are always getting the best deal on propane, and can switch suppliers at any time.